influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Learn how to use Kapacitor to stream and batch your time series data:

 - Get started
+- Overview? (conceptual information)

     - Start InfluxDB and collect Telegraf data
     - Start Kapacitor
 - Kapacitor tasks

-### What's next?
+    - Execute a task
+    - Trigger alerts from stream data
+    - Example alert on CPU usage
+    - Gotcha - single versus double quotes
+    - Extending TICKscripts
+    - A real world example
+    - Trigger alerts from batch data

+    - Load tasks with Kapacitor

+## Overview

 To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).

 ## Get started

 1. If you haven't already, [download and install the InfluxData TICK stack (OSS)](/platform/install-and-deploy/install/oss-install).
 (Necessary to say?: use the Linux system packages (`.deb`,`.rpm`) if available.?
 If yes, why?)
-2. Start InfluxDB and collect Telegraf data.
+2. Start InfluxDB and collect Telegraf data (start Telegraf?).
 By default, Telegraf starts sending system metrics to InfluxDB and creates a 'telegraf' database.
 3. Start Kapacitor.

 ## Start InfluxDB and collect Telegraf data